blokrun/blok.run/readme.md

 # blok.run engine
-Run Blocks on your Server to launch Website, Ecommerce or App
+Run Blocks on your Server to launch a Website, Ecommerce or App

 #### Official page
 https://blok.run